torvalds/linux/Documentation/block/ublk.rst

 that works by sharing physical memory pages between the client application and the ublk server.
-Unlike the io_uring fixed buffer approach above, shared memory zero copy does not require io_uring buffer registration per I/O — instead, it relies on the kernel matching page frame numbers (PFNs) at I/O time.
+Unlike the io_uring fixed buffer approach above, shared memory zero copy does not require io_uring buffer registration per I/O — instead, it relies on the kernel matching physical pages at I/O time.
 This allows the ublk server to access the shared buffer directly, which is unlikely for the io_uring fixed buffer approach.